 If you rely on organic traffic and SEO to produce a majority of your leads, I know it is tempting to scrap your initial Q2 content strategy.
 You may feel the need to shift your entire marketing strategy for “coronavirus”, “covid-19”, or other angles.
 Trust me, you do not want to do this.
 The most important reason to resist this urge is the lifetime value of your content.
 For those targeting very general keywords, chances are Bill Gates already gave an interview on the topic and is dominating the first page.
 If you’ve carved out a great niche for yourself, it may initially perform well but when social distancing eases up, it won’t produce any results for you.

 With that said, don’t ignore the elephant in the room.
 If you feel like some pieces you initially planned for are no longer relevant given everything that is going on, you can certainly make some small changes.
-Rather than putting all your eggs in the COVID-19 basket, you should look for keywords with a consistent search volume behind them.
+Rather than putting all your eggs in the COVID-19 basket, you should look for keywords with a consistent search volume behind them (this includes long-tail keyword research).
 For example, if you planned to write about the best networking events in Phoenix, perhaps you should now spotlight the best virtual networking events in Phoenix.
 A small change like this will show your readers that you are in touch with what is going on in the world while still targeting your intended keyword.

 Overall, the biggest takeaway here is to not pull the plug on marketing.
 These activities are what will stimulate your revenue and cash flow during these uncertain times.
 If you are working with a very limited budget, the key is to invest in activities that will resonate the most with your clients.
 For some, it’s social and for others it’s blogs – dive into Google Analytics and see what channel is your golden child.